ShivamSRS/BrainSec-py/README.md

 3. Run `3_postprocessing.py`

-The directory structure like this:
+The directory structure is like this:

 ```
 /home/shivam/braindata_repo/